lennoxruk/render-wiki/README.md

 key | desc
 --- | ---
-name | Home filename, default Home.md
-title | Title text
-narrative | Narrative text
+name | Home filename, default is Home.md title | Title text of page narrative | Narrative markdown

 ### pages

 key | desc
 --- | ---
 title | Page title
-render | Content to render
+render | Content to render, can be markdown or key value pair, key is the title and value is the command that will create some markdown or text

 Page render examples